surran/mark-downs/VirtualHost.md

 You can add more such snippets to host more websites on the same server.

-Save the file and restart the apache server to so
+Save the file and restart the apache server to see the changes taking effect
 ```
 sudo /opt/bitnami/ctlscript.sh restart apache
 ```
+Open www.website1.com and www.website2.com on the browser

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5MDIxMjE1MCwxNjMzMjM4MDM5LDY1Mj
-A4OTg5XX0=
+eyJoaXN0b3J5IjpbNjAwNjEyNzgsMTYzMzIzODAzOSw2NTIwOD
+k4OV19
 -->